Jonathan0212/semantic-refactoring-horiseo/README.md

 * Gave the webpage a title
 * When viewing the html code it is more organized with semantic elements
 * Styles page follows the web page, everything follows the structure of the page
-* Every imgage has a alt attribute
+* Every image has a alt attribute
 * Added comments to styles page and html code to making reading easier
-* Both styles page and html code are neatly spaced out seperating each section neatly
+* Both styles page and html code are neatly spaced out

 ## Screenshots